 Catherine Meng joined ChEM-H in January 2018.
 As the Financial Analyst, she manages ChEM-H financial accounts, including budgeting and reporting, cost control and analysis subject to Stanford and Federal guidelines.
 Catherine has been with Stanford for over 10 years and brings with her extensive experience in research administration, client support and project management.

 Elizabeth Ponder, Ph.D.

-Dr. Elizabeth Ponder joined Stanford ChEM-H in 2014 as the Associate Director.
-She leads planning and operations for ChEM-H in partnership with the faculty executive committee.
+Dr. Elizabeth Ponder joined Stanford ChEM-H in 2014.
+As the Director of Planning and Operations, she leads all programmatic and operational activities for ChEM-H in partnership with the faculty executive committee.
 Dr. Ponder completed her Ph.D. and postdoctoral training at Stanford University in the laboratory of Dr. Matthew Bogyo.
 Her past work has included promoting public-private partnerships in the non-profit sector, managing multidisciplinary research in the higher education sector, and business development consulting in the for-profit biotech sector.
 Dr. Ponder joined ChEM-H from the University of California, Berkeley where she served as the Executive Director of the Henry Wheeler Center for Emerging & Neglected Diseases (CEND).